cabuelow/oyster-reef-fisheries-enhancement/README.md

   - TODO: read Thorson et al. 2020, and zu ermgassen 2021 zu ermgassesn (2021) factors in the std. error of reported densities as opposed to giving them all equal weight, and by giving each bay or estuary equal weighting when deriving the Gulf of Mexico wide values

+  - [ ] von Bert growth eqn may not be appropriate for all species, in which case switch between that and a different one, e.g., Schnute

 ### Notes